 Historical Context and Evolution

 The imperial system, on the other hand, has a more fragmented history, with roots in various historical measurement practices in Europe.
 Units like the foot and the inch were originally based on human body parts or common objects.
-This system lacks the decimal consistency of the metric system, making conversions more cumbersome.
+Plus, this system lacks the decimal consistency of the metric system, making conversions more cumbersome.
 Despite the global adoption of the metric system, the imperial system remains entrenched in certain countries due to historical and cultural reasons.

 Key Units of Measurement: Meters and Miles